Found a Lost or Stolen iPhone? Here’s What to Do

-Even with the best of intentions, it can be difficult to know how to proceed when you find a lost or stolen iPhone.
-Fortunately there are a few things you can do to help return the device to its rightful owner.
+Even with the best of intentions, it’s often difficult to know how to proceed when you find a lost or stolen iPhone.
+Fortunately, there are a few steps you can take to help return the device to its rightful owner.

-There’s no “finders keepers” exception when it comes to other people’s property, so holding onto something that isn’t yours could be considered theft.
-It’s also pointless in the case of an iPhone, since most iPhones can’t be used once they’re lost thanks to a feature called Activation Lock.
+There’s no exception when it comes to other people’s property, so holding onto something that isn’t yours could be theft.
+Plus, all modern iPhone models are useless thanks to the Activation Lock feature.

 Action: Buy or borrow a charger and keep the device on and charging.

-Modern smartphone batteries aren’t great, so most of us have a day at best if we lose our devices before they run out of battery (you might have a little longer if it’s the iPhone 7 Plus).
-If it’s not charged, try holding the power button (a single button on the right-hand side) to see what happens.
+Modern smartphone batteries aren’t great, so most of the time a lost device has a day (at best) before it runs out of battery.
+If there’s no charge, try holding the power button (a single button on the right-hand side) to see what happens.

-Provided the iPhone still works, the first thing you’ll need to do is charge it.
+Provided the iPhone still works, you’ll first need to charge it.
 If you don’t own an iPhone yourself, you’ll either need to borrow or buy a Lightning cable.
-You can pick up cheap Lightning cables for a few dollars, or alternatively some public spaces (like shopping centers) have “charge stations” that are free to use.
+You can pick up an AmazonBasics Lightning cable for a few dollars.

 2. Does It Have a Passcode Lock?